Bertran d'Alamanon: Poetry

 In an early work of 1233, Bertran criticises the oppressive behaviour of Raymond Berengar towards his Provençal subjects when he has made Crusader vows.
 In a work of 1247, Charles comes in for criticism for planning to go on Crusade when he ought to be making good his claim on Provence.
 A similar theme appears in another poem, which criticises Charles for planning to fight Turks and Khwarezmians instead of dealing with Provence.
-In an undatable work Bertran expresses frustration with his lady and would rather be imprisoned by the "Masmutz" (Muslims) than by her.
+In an undatable work Bertran expresses frustration with his lady and would rather be imprisoned by the "Masmutz" (Masmuda) than by her.

 In one sirventes, Bertran complains about life in the Provençal capital of Aix-en-Provence: "I have to think about lawsuits and lawyers in order to draw up notarial acts; then I look out along the road to see if any courier is coming ...
 And then they tell me 'Get on your horse, you're required in court; you will be fined and you won't be pardoned if the hearing can't go ahead because of you'."
-In Pos anc nous valc amors, seigner Bertran, Bertran eagerly awaits the arrival of the Antichrist, in order that he may possess a lady who is resisting him.
+In Pos anc nous valc amors, seigner Bertran, Bertran eagerly awaits the arrival of the Antichrist, so that he may possess a lady who is resisting him.

-In D'un sirventes mi ven gran voluntate, written after the death of the Emperor Frederick II in 1250 and before 1265, Bertran lambastes the Papacy for intentionally keeping the throne of the Holy Roman Empire vacant in order to extort money from imperial candidates: as if he owned the Empire.
-Bertran suggests that the candidates ought to go to battle, for the Church would surely support the stronger—at least until his power began to wan.
+In D'un sirventes mi ven gran voluntate, written after the death of the Emperor Frederick II in 1250 and before 1265, Bertran lambastes the Papacy for intentionally keeping the throne of the Holy Roman Empire vacant to extort money from imperial candidates: as if he owned the Empire.
+Bertran suggests that the candidates ought to go to battle, for the Church would surely support the stronger—at least until his power began to wane.
 But all the candidates could do better if they just went on a Crusade to the Holy Land, then the Pope would grant them indulgences, but certainly none of his cash.

 One of Bertran's last works was written between the Seventh and Eighth Crusades (1260–1265) and bewails the decline of Christendom in Outremer.
 Bertran's most famous work is probably Us cavaliers si jazia ("Once a gentleman was lying"), which has been translated into English.
 Among the other troubadours with whom Bertran composed tensos were Guigon de Cabanas (Vist hai, Bertran, pos no-us uiron mei oill and Amicx Guigo, be.m asaut de ton sen) and Sordello (Bertrans, lo joy de dompnas e d'amia and Mout m'es greu d'En Sordel, car l'es faillitz sos senz).
-Against Sordello, Bertran believed that the heart should be given only to the noblest ladies and not divided amongst cowards.
+Against Sordello, Bertran believed that the heart should be given only to the noblest ladies and not divided among cowards.
 Nonetheless, he was following Sordello when he composed a hybrid of a sirventes and a planh.